Throughout our more-than-10-year

 The spacious room lies behind the main house and has a separate entrance (accessible by stairs only), offering maximum privacy.
 The room is equipped with a double-sized bed, a desk, television and has ample storage space for luggage.
 It has a parquet floor and is blissfully uncluttered.
 On one side is a kitchenette with a cooktop and refrigerator.

-- The distance from the airport depends on the form of public transport (taxi, bus, metro).
+- The distance from the airport to Bosshouse B&B depends on the form of public transport (taxi, bus, metro).
 Find more info on their Airbnb Page.

 - Milena and her family speak English.